Zeven-exe/OracleMind/README.md

-# 🔮 The Cipher: AI Mind Reader
+# 🔮 Oracle Mind: AI Mind Reader

 > *"I will decrypt your thoughts..."*